MatrixCreations/MatrixColorAPI/README.md

 - `process(String text)`: Process a single string for color codes, gradients, and formatting.
 - `process(List<String> texts)`: Process a list of strings for color codes and formatting.
-- `applyGradient(String text, String startColor, String endColor)`: Apply a gradient to a string from start to end color.
-- `applySolidColor(String text, String hexColor)`: Apply a solid color to a string.

 ## 📦 Contributing